What Is AI Image Recognition and How It Works

 - Identify unknown objects: Use photo recognition when you see a tool, gadget, household item, or part but do not know its name.
 This is faster than guessing search terms.

-- Find products and similar items: People often turn to photo-based lookup when text search returns too many irrelevant results.
+- Find products and similar items: Image-based search can narrow the answer faster than typing vague descriptions into a search engine.
 A visual match can help locate similar clothing, furniture, decor, accessories, or replacement parts.

 - Recognize plants and nature subjects: Image recognition apps are frequently used for plant lookup, bird comparison, and outdoor curiosity.
 They can suggest likely names, but rare species and lookalikes still need expert confirmation.